mautic/developer-documentation-new/docs/rest_api/tweets.rst

      - Description
    * - ``id``
      - int
-     - ID of the tweet
+     - ID of the Tweet
    * - ``name``
      - string
-     - Title of the tweet
+     - Title of the Tweet
    * - ``text``
      - string
-     - Message of the tweet
+     - Message of the Tweet
    * - ``isPublished``
      - boolean
      - Published state